succinctlabs/sp1/book/onchain-verification/contract-addresses.md

 # Contract Addresses

-To verify SP1 proofs on-chain, we recommend using our deployed verifier gateways.
-For the chains listed below, an [SP1VerifierGateway](https://github.com/succinctlabs/sp1-contracts/blob/main/contracts/src/ISP1VerifierGateway.sol) can automatically route your SP1 proof to the correct verifier based on the SP1 version.
+To verify SP1 proofs on-chain, we recommend using our deployed canonical verifier gateways.
+The [SP1VerifierGateway](https://github.com/succinctlabs/sp1-contracts/blob/main/contracts/src/ISP1VerifierGateway.sol) will automatically route your SP1 proof to the correct verifier based on the SP1 version.

+## Canonical Verifier Gateways

 | Chain ID | Chain            | Gateway                                                                                                                                 |
 | -------- | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------- |